 'Life on a Spectrum' Art Exhibition

-Mahlia’s newest exhibition ‘Life on a Spectrum’ is a compelling and interactive art experience that celebrates autism and neurodiversity.
-It will be shown at three venues across the South-East and is supported by the Arts Council England.
+Exhibition ‘Life on a Spectrum’ is a compelling and interactive art experience that celebrates autism and neurodiversity.
+It has been shown at Bracknell's South Hill Park, as well as with various galleries online.
+It is supported by Arts Council England.

 Arts Council funding Awarded to explore Neurodiversity and the Arts in New York

-Amatina’s Autism collection ‘On a Spectrum – an exploration of Asperger’s syndrome’ is currently touring and being shown at St Mark’s hospital in Maidenhead, Berkshire (UK) until September 2018, alongside select pieces of Amatina's latest body of work ‘Autismo 25’.
+Mahlia’s autism collection ‘On a Spectrum – an exploration of Asperger’s syndrome’ is currently touring and being shown at St Mark’s hospital in Maidenhead, Berkshire, alongside select pieces of Mahlia's mixed media body of work ‘Autismo 25’.

 Grant Awarded for #80WashingLines!